MelihGulum/Sentiment-Analysis-and-Spam-Classification/README.md

 - Prediction of the sentiment of the given sentences
 - Classification of SMS as spam or ham
-- You can create a new dataset (via User Sentences).
+- You can create a new dataset (via User Sentences)
 - Recording the messages sent from the user to the database
 - Vanilla language switcher
 - Searching for a specific word in datasets